CANTON An Ogdensburg woman was sentenced to jail Friday by a St. Lawrence County judge on a felony charge of driving while intoxicated.

 Jamie L. Ramsay, 28, of 10201 Route 37, was sentenced to one year in the county jail.

-Judge Jerome J. Richards said Ms. Ramsay initially had been released under probation supervision in February when she pleaded guilty to the charge; however, he noted, she violated the terms and conditions of her probation by failing multiple attempts at inpatient treatment and by having consumed alcohol, resulting in a blood alcohol content of 0.22 percent.
-The state threshold for DWI is 0.08 percent BAC.
+Judge Jerome J. Richards said Ms. Ramsay had initially been released under probation supervision in February when she pleaded guilty to the charge; however, he noted, she violated the terms and conditions of her probation by failing multiple attempts at inpatient treatment and by having consumed alcohol, resulting in a blood alcohol content of 0.22 percent.

-Judge Richards told Ms. Ramsay that was part of her problem.
+Judge Richards told Ms. Ramsay that was a part of her problem.

 Thats just not owning up (when you say) its not your fault.
 The program doesnt kick you out if its not your fault, Judge Richards said.
 My job is not to make you change, but to offer you an opportunity to change, and you dont want to change.

 In addition to her jail sentence, Ms. Ramsay was ordered to pay $1,570 in court fines, fees and surcharges and ordered to install an ignition interlock in any vehicle she might operate upon release from jail.

 In other court action Friday: